scythemenace/fullstack-learning-project-files/README.md

 **Description:**

 Learned how to use Recoil for efficient state management in React applications.
 Addressed the issues of prop drilling and how Recoil can simplify state sharing across components in large projects.
-Additionally, experimented with the react-router-dom library and created various client side routes.
+Additionally, explored the capabilities of `react-router-dom` to implement client-side routing, optimizing navigation and leveraging client-side bundling for enhanced performance.
+Further strengthened knowledge by experimenting with the React Suspense API, effectively managing asynchronous rendering to improve data-fetching workflows and enhance user experience.

 ### Week 8